Munich Security Conference: Munich Leaders Meetings

 In addition to the main conference, a series of events, the MSC Munich Leaders Meetings (previously: Core Group Meetings), were launched in November 2009 in Washington, DC.
 The meetings provide a select group of participants the opportunity to discuss key issues of international security policy in order to continue the work of the Security Conference and provide impulses.
 The location of the Core Group Meetings always varies.
-The subsequent events took place in Moscow in 2010, Beijing in 2011, as well as Doha in 2013.
-A second meeting was held for the first time in 2013 in Washington, DC.
-The location of the 2014 Core Group Meeting was New Delhi.
-The issues discussed in New Delhi were the threats of terrorism and cyber-attacks, questions of maritime security, regional and global security structures and concepts for new global governance.